 Symptoms include:

-- Blackening and wilting of leaves and shoots in infected trees between July and September.
+- blackening and wilting of leaves and shoots in infected trees between July and September.

-- Dark lesions can show on the bark of the tree.
+- dark lesions can show on the bark of the tree.
 They are often elongated-diamond shape and typically spread upwards and downwards from the joint.

-- Dieback in the crown of the tree.
+- dieback in the crown of the tree.